 Subordinate mortgages are those that are behind other recorded liens.
 When you get a purchase money mortgage -- the loan you get to purchase a home -- this loan must be recorded first on your deed after closing.
 Secondary financing mortgages help you buy the home or receive an equity loan after you own the home.
 They will be subordinate to your first mortgage, in a lower, less attractive position on the mortgage food chain.

-Subordinate Mortgage Explanation
+Subordinate Financing Explanation

 Lenders making mortgage loans that are in second or third position on your recorded deed information have subordinate loans.
 Since these loans and their collateral are recorded behind primary mortgages and security, the senior liens -- first mortgages -- must be paid off before any subordinate liens can be addressed.
-This legal reality is the prime reason you'll pay more for second or third mortgages than for your first mortgage.
+This subordination of mortgage legal reality is the prime reason you'll pay more for second or third mortgages than for your first mortgage.
 Even first mortgages can become subordinate loans in some situations, as with an Internal Revenue Service lien for unpaid income taxes, which, when filed, automatically becomes a primary lien ahead of your first mortgage, giving it top priority.